How to Redline in Microsoft Word for Contracts and Legal Documents

 In these situations, understanding how contract review automation works can help legal teams explore smarter ways to flag critical clause edits and summarize what has changed—without manually scanning every page.

-Some contract redlining software even alert reviewers when a clause has been altered beyond approved thresholds.
+Some contract redlining software even alerts reviewers when a clause has been altered beyond approved thresholds.

 5. Redlining in Word often breaks document structure